 About Fortum

 Fortum Corp (Fortum) is a clean energy company that generates, distributes and sells heat and electricity.
 The company carries out the operation and maintenance of power plants; and offers energy-related services.
 Fortum's operational assets include hydropower plants, condensing power plants, wind power plants, nuclear reactors and combined heat and power plants.
 It generates electricity from hydro, nuclear, natural gas, coal, biofuel, wind, solar, and waste derived fuels, among others.
-The company also offers district heating, nuclear safety and waste management services.
+The company offerings also include district heating, nuclear safety and waste management services.
 It has operations in Estonia, Finland, Latvia, Poland, Russia, Lithuania, Norway, and Sweden, among others.
 Fortum is headquartered in Espoo, Finland.